 Medically reviewed by Dr. Anna Schwabe, PhD, Cannabis Geneticist & Evolutionary Biologist

-Some individuals with chronic pain use CBD products to manage their symptoms.
-CBD oil may help alleviate:
+Some individuals with experiencing pain use topical CBD products, such as CBD oil, to manage their symptoms.
+CBD oil may support:

-Studies have demonstrated CBD’s analgesic — or pain-relieving effects — on various types of pain .
+Studies have demonstrated CBD’s analgesic — or pain-relieving effects — on various, but not all, types of pain .

 CBD may offer an alternative for individuals with chronic pain who rely on pain medications, such as opioids or over the counter anti-inflammatories such as Ibuprofen.
 However, additional human studies are necessary to verify CBD oil’s pain relieving effects.